 - Transcripts from a Florida high school for multiple years

 - Proof of permanent full-time employment in Florida (via employee letter)

 - Benefit histories from Florida agencies or public assistance programs

 If you do not have two of the listed items, please visit the FIU registrar's website to find alternate forms of accepted evidence: http://registrar.fiu.edu/index.php?id=86.
 Please contact the office of Graduate Admissions for any alternate documentation inquiries:Modesto Maidique Campus

 Tuition & Scholarships

-Tuition for the Professional MBA Downtown program that starts in August 2013 is tentatively $46,000 for Florida residents and $50,000 for non-residents.
+Tuition for the Professional MBA Evening program that starts in August 2014 is tentatively $46,000 for Florida residents and $50,000 for non-residents.

 Students pay for courses at the beginning of each semester.
 All fees are subject to change.
 A $500 nonrefundable professional development seminar fee is due upon acceptance into the program.
 The remaining balance is payable on a semester basis.
 Payments are due the first class day of each semester.
 Those who leave the program receive no refunds.